-- Bachelor's degree from an accredited college or university or equivalent verification in the case of international degrees. - Official transcripts from all undergraduate, graduate and/or professional schools. - Three letters of recommendation. - Official Score Reports of the Graduate Record Examination (GRE) and/or Medical College Admission Test (MCAT). - Minimum cumulative GPA of 3.00.
+- Bachelor's degree from an accredited college or university or equivalent verification in the case of international degrees. - Official transcripts from all undergraduate, graduate and/or professional schools. - Three letters of recommendation: - At least one letter from faculty member and one letter from a health care provider; committee letters are accepted. - Official Score Reports are required for specific disciplines: - o GRE (Graduate Record Examination) for Physician Assistant, Physical Therapy, Pharmacy. - o DAT (Dental Admission Test) for Dental. - o MCAT (Medical College Admission Test) for PreMed. - Minimum cumulative GPA of 3.00.